Chevrolet Equinox EV Insurance Rates

 Rates are averaged for all Chevrolet Equinox EV models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Cheapest Chevrolet Equinox EV Insurance
+How to Find Low Cost Chevrolet Equinox EV Insurance

-The following list is a recap of the data that was touched on in this article.
+The following is a review of the data that was illustrated above.

-- Policyholders who require an increased level of liability coverage will pay approximately $430 annually to increase from a 30/60 limit to higher 250/500 limits
+- Drivers who require higher liability limits will pay about $430 per year to go from a minimum limit to the 250/500 level

 Rate Tables and Charts